To the Members of M/s. Ambition Mica Limited

 |SR.NO ||Name of the Statute ||Name of the Dues ||Amount in Rs. ||Period to which the amount relate ||Forum where dispute is pending |

 |1 ||Cetral Sales Tax Act(Gujarat) ||Central Sales Tax Interest and Penalty( For Non submission of C Forms) ||5524979 ||2013-14 ||Deputy Comissioner of Commercial Tax( Appeal- 2) Ahmedabad |

 (8) Repayment of Loans and Borrowings

 (9) Utilization of Money Raised by Public Offers and Term Loan

-According to the information and explanation given to us the companyhas raised Rs.
-12.60 crores by way of further public offer (including debt instruments) during the yearunder review.
+According to the information and explanation given to us the company did not raisedany money by way of further public offer (including debt instruments) during the yearunder review.
 However the term loans raised during the year has been applied for thepurpose for which they have raised

 (10) Reporting of Fraud During the Year